Bio & Teaching Style

 For students who are new to my classes, I’d like to spend some time with you one-on-one via Zoom before having you join a group class.
 This allows you to have an introduction to my style and allows me to hear about any health concerns you have, see how your body moves, and work out any issues to our successfully practicing together remotely.
 Our time together should enable you to transition comfortably into a group class.
 Contact me at email@example.com to set up an appointment.
-All students are required to fill out a liability waiver in order to join my class.
-Before coming to class, please download and complete this liability waiver and email it to me.
+All students are required to fill out an intake form in order to join my class.
+Before coming to class, please download and complete this intake and liability waiver form and email it to me.

 I teach my online classes via the Zoom application.
 Before class, go to zoom.us and download and install the app on your device.
 For the best experience you will want to join from a device that has a video camera and microphone.
 This way, I can see and hear you.

 A few Class Protocols – How to get the most out of your Online class

 Yoga remotely isn’t the same as face-to-face — for the instructor or for the student.
 The pace of class may be different; there may be more demonstration by the instructor; it may be harder to see or harder to hear instructions or questions from students; it may be more difficult for the instructor to easily observe and give feedback or adjustment instructions to students.

 On the other hand, what better way to develop your home practice and set up your practice space!
 And once you’ve become accustomed to the technology, a new kind of connection develops with your instructor and fellow practitioners…and no masks are required!

 If you would like for me to see you during class as you practice, keep your video camera on.
 If you would like to practice privately then you can turn your video camera off.

 Regarding your Microphone, I will Mute everyone when class begins to avoid background noise.
 However, if you have a question at anytime during class, feel free to UnMute your screen.

 What remains the same however are the principles.